Basketball: International basketball

-FIBA (International Basketball Federation) was formed in 1932 by eight founding nations: Argentina, Czechoslovakia, Greece, Italy, Latvia, Portugal, Romania and Switzerland.
+FIBA (International Basketball Federation) was formed in 1932 by eight founding nations: Argentina, Czechoslovakia, Greece, Italy, Latvia, Portugal, Romania, and Switzerland.
 At this time, the organization only oversaw amateur players.
 Its acronym, derived from the French Fédération Internationale de Basket-ball Amateur, was thus "FIBA".
 Men's basketball was first included at the Berlin 1936 Summer Olympics, although a demonstration tournament was held in 1904.
 The United States defeated Canada in the first final, played outdoors.
 This competition has usually been dominated by the United States, whose team has won all but three titles.
 The first of these came in a controversial final game in Munich in 1972 against the Soviet Union, in which the ending of the game was replayed three times until the Soviet Union finally came out on top.
-In 1950 the first FIBA World Championship for men, now known as the FIBA Basketball World Cup, was held in Argentina.
+In 1950, the first FIBA World Championship for men, now known as the FIBA Basketball World Cup, was held in Argentina.
 Three years later, the first FIBA World Championship for women, now known as the FIBA Women's Basketball World Cup, was held in Chile.
-Women's basketball was added to the Olympics in 1976, which were held in Montreal, Quebec, Canada with teams such as the Soviet Union, Brazil and Australia rivaling the American squads.
+Women's basketball was added to the Olympics in 1976, which were held in Montreal, Quebec, Canada with teams such as the Soviet Union, Brazil, and Australia rivaling the American squads.

 In 1989, FIBA allowed professional NBA players to participate in the Olympics for the first time.
 Prior to the 1992 Summer Olympics, only European and South American teams were allowed to field professionals in the Olympics.
 The United States' dominance continued with the introduction of the original Dream Team.
 In the 2004 Athens Olympics, the United States suffered its first Olympic loss while using professional players, falling to Puerto Rico (in a 19-point loss) and Lithuania in group games, and being eliminated in the semifinals by Argentina.
 It eventually won the bronze medal defeating Lithuania, finishing behind Argentina and Italy.
 The Redeem Team, won gold at the 2008 Olympics, and the B-Team, won gold at the 2010 FIBA World Championship in Turkey despite featuring no players from the 2008 squad.
-The United States continued its dominance as they won gold at the 2012 Olympics, 2014 FIBA World Cup and the 2016 Olympics.
+The United States continued its dominance as they won gold at the 2012 Olympics, 2014 FIBA World Cup, 2016 Olympics, 2020 Olympics, and 2024 Olympics.